Ankitzero/typing-game/README.md

 # typing-game
-a simple typing game by using html , css , javascript , bootstrap , <br/>
+a simple typing game by using html , css , javascript , and bootstrap <br/>
-add bootstrap 4 and then use it
+<b>Note:</b> Images and Music used in this project is taken from the internet.